tetracorp/k240/docs/_posts/2018-06-19-3-ax-zilanths.md

 ### Mining strategy

 The Ax'Zilanth mine every day.
-If there is at least one Ore Extractor, and at least one Reactor or Energy Accumulator, the asteroid mines five times, and depletes two units of a random ore each time.
-They can mine all ten ores.
+If there is at least one Ore Extractor, and at least one Reactor or Energy Accumulator, the colony mines five times, and depletes two units of a random ore each time.
+They can mine all ten ores types.

 Building additional Ore Extractors has no effect, although they will build as many as six before hitting the soft cap.
 The amount of ore mined is not stored